 This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

-Careless enablement of VPC Service Controls can cause problems with existing applications and can cause an outage.
+Careless enablement of VPC Service Controls can cause problems with existing applications and could potentially cause an outage.
 We recommend that you plan enablement carefully and allow ample time to gather data, conduct tests, and analyze violation logs.
 Make sure that stakeholders from your VPC Service Controls operation team and your applications team are available for the task.

 - Google Cloud APIs access patterns

-- Identification of perimeter violations
+- Identification of service perimeter violations

-- Allowlist access to the perimeter
+- Permitting access to the perimeter

 Document access patterns and use cases